awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_s3.Inventory[]
 - *Default:* No inventory configuration

-The inventory configuration of the bucket.
+The inventory configuration of the S3 Bucket.

 ---